+Ess Essential Questions

+Soc cial Studies Ed ucational Technology

-use your own words to create and present a digital paper of presentation.
-Essential Questions Social Studies Educational Technology Discuss with students what the concepts covered in this assessment are, why they are important, and how they are relevant to students' lives.
-Share essential questions on why these concepts matter.
-Introduce an opportunity for students to communicate their research effectively using technology tools.
-Students need to be able to communicate successfully in a variety of ways and settings and with a variety of audiences.
+Discuss with students what the concepts covered in this assessment are, why they are important, and how they are relevant to students' lives.
+Share essential questions on why these concepts matter. • Introduce an opportunity for students to communicate their research effectively using technology tools.
+Students need to be able to communicate successfully in a variety of ways and settings and

+with a variety of audiences.